 I know it sounds simple and stupid, but if you want to be more productive, walk fast.

-I am often teased by colleagues because I walk down the halls at breakneck speeds.
-It’s assumed by many that I am incredibly busy, and while this may be true, my decision to walk fast is a conscious one that I make in order to recapture time.
+I am often teased by colleagues for walking down the halls at breakneck speed.
+It’s often assumed that I am incredibly busy, and while this may be true, my decision to walk quickly is a conscious one I make to recapture time.

 I walk fast whenever possible.
 Parking lots, grocery stores, sidewalks, and malls are great places to walk fast and recapture time, but there are many, many more.